sorliem/dotfiles/README.md

 ## Install

-Repo must exist in the $HOME directory in order to install correctly.
+Repo must exist in the $HOME directory to install.
 To do a fresh install of all scripts:

 ```bash
 ./install